UnityOfFairfax/selenium-wiki/Ruby-Bindings.md

 ## Using persistent HTTP connections

-If you have the [net-http-persistent gem](https://github.com/drbrain/net-http-persistent) installed, you can use it to get keep-alive connections.
-This will significantly reduce the ephemeral ports usage of WebDriver, which is useful in [some contexts](ScalingWebDriver.md).
-Keep-alive connections are also supported in ChromeDriver.
+If you have the [`net-http-persistent` gem](https://github.com/drbrain/net-http-persistent) installed, you can use it to get `keep-alive` connections.
+This will significantly reduce the ephemeral ports usage of WebDriver, which is useful in [some contexts](ScalingWebDriver.md). `Keep-alive` connections are also supported in `ChromeDriver`.

 ```ruby
 require 'selenium/webdriver/remote/http/persistent'